Queer ecology: History

 The theoretical beginnings of queer ecology are commonly traced back to what are considered foundational texts of queer theory.
 For example, scholar Catriona Sandilands cites queer ecology's origins back to Michel Foucault's The History of Sexuality (1976).
 Sandilands suggests Foucault "lays the groundwork for much contemporary queer ecological scholarship" by examining the conception of sex as "a specific object of scientific knowledge, organized through, on the one hand, a 'biology of reproduction' that considered human sexual behavior in relation to the physiologies of plant and animal reproduction, and on the other, a 'medicine of sex' that conceived of human sexuality in terms of desire and identity."
 Foucault explains the "medicine of sex" as a way of talking about human health separate from the "medicine of the body".
 Early notions of queer ecology also come from the poetry of Edward Carpenter, who addressed themes of sexuality and nature in his work.

 Judith Butler's work regarding gender also laid an important foundation for queer ecology.
 Specifically, Butler explores gender as performativity in their 1990 book, Gender Trouble: Feminism and the Subversion of Identity.
-Queer ecology proposes that when Butler's notion of performtivity is applied to the realm of ecology, it dismantles the 'nature-culture binary.
+Queer ecology proposes that when Butler's notion of performativity is applied to the realm of ecology, it dismantles the 'nature-culture binary.
 From the perspective of queer ecology, essential differences do not exist between "nature" and "culture".
 Rather, humans who have categorized "nature" and "culture" as distinct from one another perform these differences.
 From a scientific perspective, "nature" cannot be fully understood if animals or particles are considered to be distinct, stagnant entities; rather, nature exists as a "web" of interactions.

 In part, queer ecology also emerged from ecofeminist work.
 Although queer ecology rejects traits of essentialism found in early ecofeminism, ecofeminist texts such as Mary Daly's Gyn/Ecology (1978) laid the foundation for understanding intersections between women and the environment.
-Queer ecology develops these intersectional understandings that began in the field of ecofeminism about the ways sex and nature have been historically been depicted.
-As a political theory that insists ecological and social problems are enmeshed, queer ecology has been compared to Murray Bookchin's concept of social ecology since both are political theories that insist that ecological and social problems are enmeshed.
+Queer ecology develops these intersectional understandings that began in the field of ecofeminism about the ways sex and nature have historically been depicted.
+As a political theory that insists ecological and social problems are enmeshed, queer ecology has been compared to Murray Bookchin's concept of social ecology.